christopher5106/christopher5106.github.io/_posts/2015-05-28-parse-wikipedia-statistics-and-pages-with-Spark.markdown

 To persist the data when you close the cluster, you can add for example an EBS of 30G to each instance with option `--ebs-vol-size=30`, if the data you need to persist will require less than 150GB (5 x 30).
 You'll also need to change the HDFS for persistent (see below).

+Spark web interface will be available on the master node on port `8080`.

 **You're now ready !**

 #Analyze the top ranking pages from October 2008 to February 2010 with Wikipedia statistics